takac/takac.github.com/_posts/2013-01-30-vim-grammar.md

 placement.

-When `daw` is used and the cursor is in the middle of a word, it affects the whole word an and the leading whitespace.
+When `daw` is used and the cursor is in the middle of a word, it affects the whole word and the leading whitespace.
 This is different and must not be confused with the behaviour of `dw` which is **delete till.. end of movement**.